U.S. News names Sellinger School among nation’s best for graduate specialties in finance, accounting, and information systems

 - Information systems: No. 18

-The Sellinger School is accredited by the International Association for Management Education (AACSB) and holds an additional AACSB accreditation for its accounting program.
+The Sellinger School is accredited by the International Association to Advance Collegiate Schools of Business (AACSB) and holds an additional AACSB accreditation for its accounting program.
 AACSB is the only agency that accredits accounting programs in the United States and only 182 accounting programs worldwide are accredited.
 Select graduate and undergraduate finance courses are conducted in the Sellinger School’s Student Experiential Learning Lab, where students have access to the Thomson Reuters Eikon Platform, Bloomberg Professional terminals, and Morningstar Direct.
 Loyola’s Lattanze Center, a nationally-recognized center of excellence for academic and practitioner collaboration on issues related to information technology, is closely connected to the information systems faculty and students, and provides a valuable resource for internships, projects, and career entry.

 U.S. News also ranked the Sellinger School’s part-time MBA program in the top 20 percent of all graduate business schools included in the 2017 rankings.